nimiq/mining-pool/README.md

 > **Important: Running a mining-pool in the mainnet means you are responsible for other people's money**
 >
-> By running a mining-pool in the mainnet, your are resonsible for other people's money and are responsible for paying it out, or you will become liable for their losses.
+> By running a mining-pool in the mainnet, your are responsible for other people's money and are responsible for paying it out, or you will become liable for their losses.
 Always test your pool implementation and server in the testnet, that is what the testnet is for.

 ## Requirements
 * An internet-accessible domain with a valid SSL certificate